tadster04/Clash-Royal-Assistant/README.md

 # How to use

-Enter the card that was played using the keyboard shortcuts found in cards.py
+Enter the card that was played using the keyboard shortcuts found in cards.py and press either enter or space

-If the card was all ready played keys 1,2,3,4 should be used to indicate which card was playe
+If the card was all ready played keys 1,2,3,4 should be used to indicate which card was played

 Tab can be pressed to rotate the cycle backwards to undo a mistake

 # Poblems

-The undo action ca only be used with number keys, not if the card was entered through the keyboad
+When undoing a card the funtion adds the seconds lost back to the calcElixer funtion but becasue as soon as the the time is above 2.8 it adds a new elixer so it can only account for one elixer lost

+Add new cards

 # For the future